BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/tabs.md

 Do not convert back to the visual editor once you added Tabs, it would break them.
 {.is-warning}

-# How to add Tabs

 To use tabsets either follow the steps below or copy the templates provided.

+# How to add a tabset

+Optional: you can add content beween the tabset header and the tabset if you want.

 # Tab {.tabset}
 ## Step One
 Convert your page to the markdown editor if it isn't already
 > Content inside tabsets can be styled per usual.
 {.is-info}

 ## Step Two
-Create your tabset header - this will be the name of your tabs - use header 1 (one # before the title) In this example the tabset header is "Tabs - How To".
+Create your tabset header - this will be the name of your tabs - use header 1 (one # before the title) In this example the tabset header is "How to add a tabset".

 ## Step Three
 Now you need to tell the wiki to create tabs - you do this by creating a header 2 called "Tab" followed by "{.tabset}".
 This is how my full header looks in markdown: